Make the most of your contact time with your faithful friend.

 When a lump appears it is important to go to the vet as soon as possible, since the early detection of skin cancer improves the outcome.

-Mast cell tumours are highly variable in their appearance, but the classic mast cell tumour is going to be hairless, raised and pink to reddish, and they can shrink and grow over a short space of time.
-It’s really important to evaluate any new lump or bump since 1 in 5 lumps could be a mast cell tumour.
+Mast cell tumours are highly variable and cannot be diagnosed from their appearance alone.
+The classic mast cell tumour is going to be hairless, raised and pink to reddish, and they can shrink and grow over a short space of time.
+It’s really important to have any new lump or bump examined by your vet, since 1 in 5 lumps could be a mast cell tumour.

-Some factors can affect the risk of canine mast cell tumour, like genetic mutations, age, breed, or chronic inflammation.
+Some risk factors for developing canine mast cell tumours include: genetic mutations, age, breed, or chronic inflammation.

 Some breeds are